virtuozzo/vap-installer-on-vhi/README.md

 ## Infrastructure Configuration

-We’ve prepared **GUI** and **CLI** installation scenarios for automatic VHI cluster configuration.
+We've prepared **GUI** and **CLI** installation scenarios for automatic VHI cluster configuration.
 The GUI flow just provides the visual interface to help perform installation and configuration without manual commands.
 Otherwise, both flows are similar and utilize the same set of the commands.
 Deployment does not require in-depth knowledge of the Virtuozzo Application Platform or [VHI Openstack](https://github.com/virtuozzo/vhideploy).

 > In some complex custom cases, you may prefer to use the OpenStack Heat template for the VAP installation.
-Check the detailed [VAP Cluster Deployment with OpenStack Heat](https://github.com/virtuozzo/vap-installer-on-vhi/tree/8.12-1/installer) guide.
+Check the detailed [VAP Cluster Deployment with OpenStack Heat](https://github.com/virtuozzo/vap-installer-on-vhi/tree/8.13-1/installer) guide.

 ### GUI Installation